dealii/code-gallery/README.md

 The examples in the code-gallery of periodically adjusted so that they maintain compatibility with a "recent" version of the `deal.II`.
 This means that their implementation may be modified slightly in the process, breaking compatibility with older versions of `deal.II`.
 Older version of each contributed code may be attained by checking out the appropriate git commit of the code-gallery repository.

-The minimum required version of `deal.II` for all code-gallery examples is `9.1`.